 We provide countless amenities within our New Directions Intensive Sober Living Homes so that you can be comfortable at all times.
 Our recreational amenities will also help keep you entertained and active in between treatment sessions.

 The New Directions Intensive Sober Living Home amenities include:

 - Private and shared bedrooms in a single-family home

 - One block to beautiful Newport Beach Back Bay reserve

 - Onsite Gym

-- Direct TV in living area
+- Direct TV in the living area

 - Garden and meditation area

-- High speed wireless internet access
+- High-speed wireless internet access

 - Designated parking area